BackofenLab/CRISPRidentify/README.md

 * `--input_folder <path_to_the_folder>`

-Specifies the mode where a folder with fasta files which will be used as the input for the tool.
+Specifies the mode where a folder with fasta files which will be used as the input for CRISPRidentify.
 The CRISPR array search will be then conducted separately for each file in the corresponding input folder

 ```